 Living in a flat

 It can be hard to find an apartment in Berlin.
 You need some patience to find the right apartment, but surely you will find the right one.
+We recommend applying for apartments as early as possible.
 There are many platforms like Immoscout24 or Immowelt as well as facebook pages and – of course – your colleagues, who might know someone who knows someone.

 If you need a residence permit to live in Germany, you must find an apartment as soon as possible.
 You usually need a rent contract to apply for a residence permit.
 Additionally to that you need a confirmation letter by your landlord.